Neihtq/fasecure/README.md

 --pretrained: Will load pretrained model, if set.

 --load-last: Start training from last checkpoint, if set.

---no-pytorch-lightning: Will perform regular training without PyTorchLightning, if set,

 ```

 3. Execute the script with desired parameters, e.g.: